 If you have a CrawlSeal™ vapor barrier in your crawl space, we will perform some checks to ensure the liner is still intact and doing its job.
 We’ll also check any other waterproofing components while we’re down there.

 Check for Other Problems

 While we inspect your sump pump, pit, discharge line, crawl space liner, and dehumidifier, we will be on the lookout for warning signs and red flags.
 If we notice any signs of dampness, mold, or structural instability, we will inform you immediately and suggest repairs.

 Every appliance has a lifespan, so we will suggest upgrades for appliances that are beginning to degrade as a result of age.
 It’s up to you whether you follow these suggestions of course, but we will always let you know when we see issues on the horizon.

 You see, when you book a sump pump servicing with us, you get a whole-basement inspection to go with it.
 You’ll never be caught by dampness, mold, or foundational issues because our team will alert you to all warning signs immediately.
 Better yet, all our sump pumps come with a lifetime warranty, so if you take us up on that upgrade, you can kick back and relax.
 We guarantee:

 - Flooding protection

 - Quick repairs

 Why not contact us today to book your sump pump maintenance?
 Alternatively, if you think there are issues that need to be addressed in your home, you can book a free inspection appointment to get the low down on your home’s health.
-We’re happy to serve central Missouri and eastern Kansas, including Kansas City, Columbia, Moberly, and Springfield.
+We’re happy to serve central Missouri, eastern Kansas and Iowa, including Kansas City, St. Louis, Des Moines, Columbia, Moberly, and Springfield.